 I. How to identify bumblefoot in ducks

 Bumblefoot looks like a round, swollen, scabby spot on your duck’s flippers.
-Here are some pictures of bumblefoot in ducks to help you identify the condition in your own ducks:
+Below are some pictures of bumblefoot in ducks to help you identify the condition in your own ducks:

 II.
 How to prevent bumblefoot in your ducks

-The best treatment of bumblefoot is prevention.
+The best, easiest, and least expensive treatment of bumblefoot is prevention.
 Here are some preventative measures we recommend using to reduce the likelihood of your ducks getting bumblefoot:

 1. Put fresh, dry bedding in your duck’s coop each night.

-We use a modified deep litter method and do a 1/2″ – 1″ top up of bedding each night when we put our flock up.
-This is better for overall hygiene, but also prevents any open wounds on the ducks’ feet from being in contact with old, soiled bedding.
+We use a modified deep litter method and do a top up of bedding each night when we put our flock up.
+This is better for overall hygiene, but also helps prevent any open wounds on the ducks’ feet from being in contact with old, soiled bedding.